horchi/linux-homectld/README.md

 ## Display

 - *Map -> Live*: the map follows the live position (button *Live-Tracking* on the map)
+- on stop the daemon proposes the arrival at the final position as end of the tour (the time the position came within *Tour: Toleranz Ankunft* meters of the final position and stayed there, default 200 m) - for a forgotten stop or a long wait at the reception; *jetzt* is offered as well
 - *Map -> Touren*: list of the recorded tours with start, end, duration, pause, distance and number of points; *Anzeigen* draws the tour on the map (green marker = start, red marker = end), *Umbenennen* and *Löschen* need control rights.
 The active tour can be displayed too but not deleted.